joinpursuit/Pursuit-Core-iOS/resources/vocabulary.md

 - **console**: A text based interface to the operating system.
 A rough synonym for command line.

+- **diagnostic n.** - A diagnostic is a piece of code or other mechanism whose purpose is to find the answer to

 - **dictionary**: A synonym for an [associative data structure](https://en.wikipedia.org/wiki/Associative_array), which maps keys to values.

 - **foo**: A common placeholder name used for variables and functions when the actual name isn't important.
 See [foobar](https://en.wikipedia.org/wiki/Foobar).